jrpalma/arg/README.md

 ## Arg's Philosophies
 Arg's core philosophies choose clarity over brevity, and simplicity over features.
 This means that CLIs created with Arg are more verbose than POSIX compliant CLIs that allow flag stacking for example.
-There might be times when some CLIs might not fit Arg's programming model.
-However, this might be a signal that the CLIs need more refinement.